Parkinson's Disease and Movement Disorders Program

 The Parkinson's Disease and Movement Disorders Program also frequently draws upon expertise from our UC Irvine Health neuroradiologists, including:

-Our patients also may be seen by UC Irvine Health neuropsychologist Mina Oak, PhD.
+Our patients also may be seen by UC Irvine Health psychologist Timothy O'Brien, PhD.

 To make an appointment with movement disorders specialists Drs.
 Hermanowicz, Morenkova or Phielipp, please call 714-456-7720.